BS has personal associations and interests with both powerful and influential ferry companies and is certainly obstructing studies and progress.

 The MP’s cousin – Patrick Seely became a Director of Red Funnel shortly after the MP was elected.
 The MP’s close friend, advisor and campaign manager since 2009 – David Pugh… owns lobbying company ‘Chine Consultancy’, whose major client is reputedly Wightlink.
 (The ‘Chine Consultancy has refused to release client list).

 His first comments described the fixed link idea as “Airy Fairy”during a ‘politics panel’.
 At this time BS had not had reviewed any of the PRO-LINK plans.
-He asked the question “Do we want to entirely change the Island”?
-Residing in Oxford and having never lived on the island, BS appears to ignore how the island is changing from largely vibrant and successful some decades ago, to ever increasingly deprived.
-PRO-LINK’s intentions is to reverse the decline.

 During January 2018, BS proposed a “Call for public service Ferries”.
 The IOW ferry companies, have no obligations of service and would therefore demand British taxpayer subsidies for perpetuity, which would ultimately support the already, extremely highly profitable company shareholder dividends.
 From that article:

 “Kevin George, Red Funnel’s chairman and chief executive, said: “If the government is prepared to subsidise services that support a service obligation then we would be happy to review such a scheme.
 However, without such funding the idea of a service obligation or regulation is in reality a hollow promise.”